SkylineCommunications/SLC-AS-GetViews/SLC-AS-GetViews/README.md

 ## Project Type

 **Automation Script** - This is a standard DataMiner Automation script as indicated by the DMSScript XML file structure.

+## Use Cases

+### Unknown View Handling
+If you specify a view that doesn't exist in the DataMiner system:
+- **By Name**: The script will throw an exception and exit with a failure message: "Failed to retrieve view: {exception message}.
+Please verify the view name/ID exists and try again."
+- **By ID**: The script will throw an exception and exit with the same failure message.

+### Invalid Input Handling
+- **Invalid ID format**: If RootViewInputType is set to "ID" but RootView contains non-numeric characters, the script exits with: "Invalid View ID: '{input}'.
+Please provide a numeric ID (e.g., 123)."
+- **Empty RootView**: If no RootView is provided, the script exits with: "RootView parameter is required.
+Please provide a view name or ID."
+- **Mismatched input type**: If you provide an ID but set RootViewInputType to "Name", the script will attempt to find a view with that ID as its name.
+If no view has that name, it will fail with the view not found error.
+The same applies in reverse - providing a name with RootViewInputType set to "ID" will fail with an invalid ID format error.

+**Recommendation**: Ensure that the provided view name or ID exists in your DataMiner system and that the RootViewInputType matches your input format.
+You can verify view names and IDs through the DataMiner Surveyor or other management tools.